 Internal Medicine Residency Program

 Many of our graduates practice internal medicine or provide hospitalist care, both in North Carolina and elsewhere.
-Those seeking fellowship training are successful and have obtained fellowships in cardiology, critical care, endocrinology, infectious diseases, geriatrics, gastroenterology and nephrology.
-In recent years, our residents have received fellowships to Wake Forest University, East Carolina University, Baylor University, The University of Virginia, Louisiana State University, The University of Kansas, Emory University, Washington Hospital Center and McMaster University.
+Those seeking fellowship training are successful and have obtained fellowships in cardiology, critical care, endocrinology, infectious diseases, geriatrics, and nephrology.
+In recent years, our residents have received fellowships to Wake Forest University, East Carolina University, Baylor University, The Medical College of Georgia and Georgetown University.

 Only applications received through the Electronic Residency Application Service (ERAS) will be accepted.
 USMLE transcripts are required.